 - Trier

-One look at the monumental beauty of the window arcades of the Kaiserthermen is enough and you already know: whoever lay in the pools of the hot water baths here knew how to live.
-Bathing pleasure in the imperial era was no longer just about cleansing the body.
-It was about otium, about leisure.
-And there were plenty of them in the thermal baths.
+One look at the monumental beauty of the Imperial Baths’ window arcades is enough to tell you that those who once lay in the hot-water pools here sure knew how to live.
+Bathing during imperial times had long ceased to be merely about cleaning the body.
+It was about otium, leisure.
+And there was plenty of that at the baths.

 Discount Passes